CMS27/CMS27.github.io/research/index.md

 <a href="https://publications.banque-france.fr/en/aggregate-implications-credit-relationship-flows-tale-two-margins" class = "btn btn-outline-success btn-sm" role = "button"> BdF Working Paper </a>

+**Bank Local Specialization** <span style="color: gray;"> with [Anne Duquerroy](https://sites.google.com/site/anneduquerroy/),  [Jean-Stéphane Mésonnier](http://jsmeson.pagesperso-orange.fr/) and [Daniel Paravisini](https://sites.google.com/site/paravisinidaniel/home).</span>

+<span style="color: gray; font-size:0.9em; line-height:1em;"> **Abstract** : Using micro-data on bank-SME relationships in France, we show that banks specialize locally by industry and that this specialization shapes the equilibrium amount of lending.
+We use the reallocation of firms’ accounts from closed branches to nearby branches of the same bank, as a source of quasi-random variation in the match between a firm’s industry and the industry of specialization of its bank.
+Reallocation is associated with a significant and persistent drop in credit, the magnitude of which doubles for firms transferred to a branch less specialized in their industry. </span>

+<a href="https://publications.banque-france.fr/en/bank-local-specialization" class = "btn btn-outline-success btn-sm" role = "button"> BdF Working Paper </a>

 ## Work in Progress
 ---------------------------------------------------------------------------------------------------------------------

 <!--- <br/> -->

-**Bank Local Specialization** <span style="color: gray;"> with [Anne Duquerroy](https://sites.google.com/site/anneduquerroy/),  [Jean-Stéphane Mésonnier](http://jsmeson.pagesperso-orange.fr/) and [Daniel Paravisini](https://sites.google.com/site/paravisinidaniel/home).</span>

-<span style="color: gray; font-size:0.9em; line-height:1em;"> **Abstract** : Using micro-data of the universe of bank-SME relationships in France, we show that banks specialize locally (at the branch level) by industry, and that this specialization shapes the equilibrium amount of borrowing by small firms.
-For identification, we exploit the reallocation of local clients from closed down branches to nearby branches of the same bank, which induced quasi-random variation in the match between a firm’s industry and the industry of specialization of the lending branch.
-We show that branch reallocation leads, on average, to a substantial and permanent decline in small firm borrowing.
-This decline is twice larger for firms whose accounts are reallocated from branches less specialized in their industry than the original one.  </span>

-<a href="mailto:clement.mazet@sciencespo.fr" class = "btn btn-outline-success btn-sm" role = "button"> Slides on demand </a>

 **Innovate or Relocate?** <span style="color: gray;"> with [Philippe Aghion](https://www.insead.edu/faculty-research/faculty/philippe-aghion),  [Antonin Bergeaud](https://sites.google.com/site/abergeaudeco) and [David Hémous](https://www.econ.uzh.ch/en/people/faculty/hemous.html).</span>

+**Some don't like it hot: bank depositors and NGO campaigns against brown banks.** <span style="color: gray;"> with [Thierry Mayer](https://sites.google.com/site/thierrymayer/home) and [Jean-Stéphane Mésonnier](http://jsmeson.pagesperso-orange.fr/) </span>

 ## Other Publications